"If you can dream it, you can do it." -- Walt Disney

 One way to make better decisions is to distance ourselves from the passions of the moment.
 Steven Barnes' Ancient Child method does this by placing a decision within the context of a lifetime.

-It may not differ a bit from Barnes' approach, but here's the way I implement the Ancient Child method:
+It may differ a bit from Barnes' approach, but here's the way I implement the Ancient Child method:

 I spend some time thinking about why the decision is important, what it means, and what the ramifications could be.